Digital workplace solutions for healthcare organisations have fast become a necessity over the past 18 months.

 3. Include features to increase employee engagement

-With the right approach, a digital workplace can be a major driver of employee engagement across healthcare organisations.
-Having one central access point for all your major day-to-day functions can have a huge impact on employee experience via:
+With the right approach, a digital workplace can be a major driver of employee experience across healthcare organisations.
+Having one central access point for all your major day-to-day functions can have a huge impact on your employee experience via:

 - Two-way publishing and social media sharing: as well as posting internal updates, allow your colleagues to share their own posts.
 This both stimulates discussion and provides a valuable channel for employee recognition.
 In a busy healthcare setting, it’s often difficult to express praise or appreciation of an employees’ performance in the moment and having a highly visible online alternative increases motivation.

 Ultimately, your digital workplace allows your employees to visualise themselves as part of a wider whole in a way that it’s sometimes difficult to do in-person.
-If you invest the effort in creating a digital workspace strategy your employees love, you won’t just speed up key HR processes – you’ll create an engaged, satisfied workforce that becomes a huge asset to your organisation.
+If you invest the effort during your digital transformation process to create a digital workspace strategy your employees love, you won’t just speed up key HR processes – you’ll create an engaged, satisfied workforce that will become a huge asset to your organisation. .